 Wildcats Write is a part of B-CU’s History

-Mr. James Proctor heir to the Proctor and Gamble fortune remarked that the letters written by Dr. Bethune were so well written and passionate that he was taken aback.
+Even before she secured land for what is now a thriving institution spread-out over 70 acres, Dr. Bethune secured the funds and civic involvement of numerous philanthropists through her effective writing.
+Mr. James Proctor, heir to the Proctor and Gamble fortune, remarked that the letters written by Dr. Bethune were so well written and passionate that he was taken aback.
 He automatically assumed she was a white woman.
 Gamble’s endorsements were emulated by many of his colleagues, thus B-CU began its ascension to the campus you see today.
 The story of Bethune-Cookman University is founded on principles of effective writing and the confidence that comes with such skills.

 Welcome to the Wildcats Write Center (WWC)

-Did you know about National Thank Your Mentor Day?
+- Did you know about National Thank Your Mentor Day?

 Take a trip back in time to your childhood.
 Weren’t there people in your life who encouraged you, showed you the ropes, and helped you become the person you are today?
-Think about family members, a teacher or coach, a neighbor, a boss, or family friend or a pastor; those people were mentors to you.
+Think about family members, a teacher or coach, a neighbor, a boss, a family friend or a pastor; those people were mentors to you.
 Most successful people say they had mentors along the way who guided and encouraged them.

 Dr. Mary McLeod Bethune was a pioneer of mentorship associated with writing as evidenced by the donations she procured and the partnerships she established through her writing ability.
 As a student at Trinity Mission School in Mayesville, South Carolina, Bethune’s instructor, Emma Jane Wilson, became a significant mentor in her life.
 Bethune would go on to mentor countless others while instilling the importance of writing effectively.